Mindfulness Attention Awareness ScaleAI Template IconToolbar IconShare Icon

 A look at the validity and reliability of the MAAS

 The MAAS has been extensively studied for its reliability and validity, including through confirmatory factor analysis to establish its psychometric properties.
 Research by Brown and Ryan in 2003 has demonstrated high test-retest reliability, discriminant and convergent validity, known-groups validity, and criterion validity of the MAAS.
-The scale has shown high internal consistency, test–retest reliability, and concurrent and incremental validity, with internal consistency levels (Cronbach's alphas) above 0.80 in both healthy and psychiatric populations.
+The scale has demonstrated high internal consistency, test–retest reliability, and concurrent and incremental validity, with internal consistency levels (Cronbach's alphas) consistently above 0.80 in both healthy and psychiatric populations.
 Subsequent research has also explored its use in adolescent normative populations.

 In 2005, Carlson and Brown conducted a study to validate the Mindful Attention Awareness Scale (MAAS) in a cancer population.
 The study aimed to examine the construct and criterion validity of the MAAS in cancer outpatients, using matched community members as controls.
 The study involved 245 cancer outpatients who self-referred to the Mindfulness-Based Stress Reduction (MBSR) program at the Tom Baker Cancer Centre in Calgary, Canada.
 The researchers compared the factor structure and internal consistency of the MAAS in two matched samples: cancer outpatients and community members.